 In his pastoral assignments,...the seminarian demonstrates pastoral charity in his sensitivity and prudence with behavior and language in pastoral settings.
-He demonstrates multicultural sensitivity and openness to people of all ages, religious backgrounds, and social status in speech and action.
+He social status in speech and action.
 He demonstrates the ability to collaborate with both men and women.
 He demonstrates the capacity to abide prudently by safe environment guidelines and to maintain proper boundaries in all relationships, especially with minors and other vulnerable individuals.
 (PPF, 377)